hi098123/Data-Url-To-Img/README.md

 ## BUT!
-  IE url max length is 2047.. it can't real data i will find IE problem
+  IE url max length is 2047.. it can't real data i will fix IE problem